wenbo-bao/wenbo-bao.github.io/_pages/about.md

 Outside the realm of academics and work, I am a huge car enthusiast and I love driving stick shift.
 I also play basketball and watch the NBA.
 Last but not least, I love reading books when I am free.
 You can checkout what books I am currently reading [here](/readings/).

-I am against social media because I don't like the recommendation and feeds.
-So I am hoping to use this website to tell my stories.
+I am hoping to use this website to tell my stories.